Applying to east 15

 Applying for a masters course

-All applicants applying for courses, undergraduate and masters, that require an audition will need to record a Round 1 video audition and provide a URL link for this in their East 15 application form.
 Applicants who pass the first round of video auditions will then be recalled for a Round 2 audition that will take place on campus, at a UK regional or international venue, or online.
-Further instructions will be sent directly to applicants who have been successful in the first round.
-Your audition can be recorded using a smartphone camera (i.e. iPhone, Android etc.), you do not need a professional grade camera for this.
+Further instructions on your options and how to book your audition will be sent directly to applicants who have been successful in the first round.

 Round 1 Audition: Preparation and Process